dustinheisey/Portfolio/posts/web-accessibility.md

 ---
-title: "Web Accessibility for Purpose Driven Organizations"
+title: Web Accessibility for Purpose Driven Organizations
 description: Discover how accessibility can expand audience reach, improve SEO, enhance brand perception, and reduce legal risk.
+tags:
-tags: Accessibility
+  - Accessibility
-url: "web-accessibility"
+url: web-accessibility
+date: 2023-05-29T19:37:17.315Z
 ---

 In our modern digital age, a website is much more than a digital front for businesses.
 It's a vital instrument for communication, establishing relationships, and conducting business operations.
 One key aspect that determines a website's effectiveness is its accessibility.
 But what does web accessibility imply in the business context, and why is it so important?